CGJennings/se3docs/docs/um-release-notes.md

 // notice: the right side of the => is an expression
 // that will implicitly be "return"ed

-// if the function takes multiple arguments f = (x,y) => x*x + y - 1;
+// if the function takes multiple arguments (or no arguments) f = (x,y) => x*x + y - 1;

 // if the function requires multiple statements or